Benzema's house robbed during Madrid game

 It's not the first time that Benzema's home has been targeted by thieves.

-A number of footballers' houses have been burgled in recent years in Madrid, with intruders breaking in while the players are in action for their clubs.
+A number of footballers' houses have been burglarized in recent years in Madrid, with intruders breaking in while the players are in action for their clubs.

 Real Madrid teammates Casemiro, Isco and Lucas Vazquez have all suffered robberies.